 Under Article 38 of the PIPL, organisations that are not CIIOs will be permitted to transfer personal data out of the PRC where “necessary”, up to a certain threshold level (to be specified at a later date) by either:

-- entering into a standard form CSA data transfer agreement
+- entering into a standard form CAC data transfer agreement

-- obtaining a personal data protection certification (likely to be akin to the GDPR’s ‘binding corporate rules’ - the CSA will publish regulations in due course)
+- obtaining a personal data protection certification (likely to be akin to the GDPR’s ‘binding corporate rules’ - the CAC will publish regulations in due course)

-- passing the same CSA security assessment that will apply to personal data transfers by CIIOs.
+- passing the same CAC security assessment that will apply to personal data transfers by CIIOs.

 Article 38 of the PIPL does appear to indicate that the PRC authorities will give effect to cross-border data transfer mechanisms in international treaties and agreements that China is a signatory to.
 This would include the Cross-Border Privacy Rules (CBPR) system of data privacy certifications implementing the APEC privacy framework.
 However, this provision of the PIPL will need clarification.